A Surbiton & Thames Ditton Walk

 This area was developed in the 1860s-1880s in Gothic and Italianate styles.
 St Andrews Church was designed by A W Blomfield in 1871.
 The garden square is unique to SW London.

-Right at Brighton Road then left along Portsmouth Road.
+Right at Brighton Road

 The waterworks moved upstream from Chelsea in 1856.
-On the left the buildings have been converted to residental use.
+On the left the buildings have been converted to health and residental use.
 On the right are the remains of filter beds and the current Thames Water premises [

 wikipedia article].
 Beyond these is the Thames Marina.